Septh/ts-run/.github/README.md

 import { something } from './a.js'  // works too
 ```

+However, using .`ts` specifiers is highly recommended as a mean to ensure a smooth transition with [Node's own `--experimental-strip-types` option](https://nodejs.org/api/typescript.html#type-stripping).

 #### TypeScript specificities
 TypeScript's module resolution specificities are not handled; instead, Node's module resolution algorithm is always used.
 In other words, `ts-run` always acts as if both `moduleResolution` and `module` were set to `Node16` and `paths` was empty.

 ### Sucrase
-`ts-run` uses a customized build of [Sucrase](https://github.com/alangpierce/sucrase) under the hood and therefore exhibits the same potential bugs and misbehaviors than Sucrase.
+`ts-run` uses a customized build of [Sucrase](https://github.com/alangpierce/sucrase) under the hood and therefore exhibits the same potential bugs and misbehaviors as Sucrase.

 Of particular attention, the following quote from Sucrase's README:
 > Decorators, private fields, throw expressions, generator arrow functions, and do expressions are all unsupported in browsers and Node (as of this writing), and Sucrase doesn't make an attempt to transpile them.

-Apart from this, if `ts-run` seems to not work as you'd expect, you should first check if there is a [Sucrase issue](https://github.com/alangpierce/sucrase/issues) open for your problem.
+Apart from this, if `ts-run` doesn't seem to work as you'd expect, you should first check if there is a [Sucrase issue](https://github.com/alangpierce/sucrase/issues) open for your problem.

 ## Authoring your scripts